EECS150/asic_labs_fa21/lab6/spec.md

 ### Lab Due: 11:59 PM, Friday October 22nd, 2021

-- Submit a written report with all 4 questions answered to Gradescope
+- Submit a written report with all 3 questions (4 if doing extra credit) answered to Gradescope
 - Checkoff with an ASIC lab TA

 ## Acknowledgement